tevslin/debate_team/README.md

 ## ideas for enhancement
 Let one or more of the debaters be humans

-Empoweer the debaters to do research
+Empower the debaters to do research

 Empower the judge to fact-check